Cognitive miser: Heuristics

-The cognitive miser theory
+Cognitive miser theory

 The wave of research on attributional biases done by Kahneman, Tversky and others effectively ended the dominance of Heider's naïve scientist within social psychology.
 Fiske and Taylor, building upon the prevalence of heuristics in human cognition, offered their theory of the cognitive miser.
-It is, in many ways, a unifying theory which suggests that humans engage in economically prudent thought processes, instead of acting like scientists who rationally weigh costs and benefits, test hypothesis, and update expectations based upon the results of the experiments that are our everyday actions.
-In other words, humans are more inclined to act as cognitive misers using mental short cuts to make assessments and decisions, about issues and ideas about which they know very little as well as issues of great salience.
-Fiske and Taylor argue that acting as cognitive misers is rational due to the sheer volume and intensity of information and stimuli humans intake.
-Given the limited information processing capabilities of individuals, people are always trying to adopt strategies that simplify complex problems.
-Cognitive misers usually act in two ways: by ignoring part of the information to reduce their own cognitive load, or by overusing some kind of information to avoid finding more information.
+It is, in many ways, a unifying theory of ad-hoc decision-making which suggests that humans engage in economically prudent thought processes instead of acting like scientists who rationally weigh cost and benefit data, test hypotheses, and update expectations based upon the results of the discrete experiments that are our everyday actions.
+In other words, humans are more inclined to act as cognitive misers using mental short cuts to make assessments and decisions regarding issues and ideas about which they know very little, including issues of great salience.
+Fiske and Taylor argue that it is rational to act as a cognitive miser due to the sheer volume and intensity of information and stimuli humans intake.
+Given the limited information processing capabilities of individuals, people try to adopt strategies that economise complex problems.
+Cognitive misers usually act in two ways: by disregarding part of the information to reduce their own cognitive load, or by overusing some kind of information to avoid the burden of finding and processing more information.

-However, other psychologists also argue that the cognitively miserly tendency of humans is a primary reason why "humans are often less than rational".
-This view holds that evolution makes the brain's allocation and use of cognitive resources extremely embarrassing.
+Other psychologists also argue that the cognitively miserly tendency of humans is a primary reason why "humans are often less than rational".
+This view holds that evolution has made the brain's allocation and use of cognitive resources extremely embarrassing.
 The basic principle is to save mental energy as much as possible, even when it is required to "use your head".
-Unless the cognitive environment meets certain requirements, we will try to avoid thinking as much as possible.
+Unless the cognitive environment meets certain criteria, we will, by default, try to avoid thinking as much as possible.